 - Lower than average days on market

 - Top-rated client reviews

-You can fortify this insight with some additional online research.
-Search each real estate agent’s name on Google and read additional reviews wherever you can find them.
+For a deeper dive, Google each agent’s name and read additional reviews wherever you can.
 Notice which positive qualities are mentioned repeatedly and see how the agent responds to any negative reviews.

-Going hand in hand with years of experience, you should choose a real estate agent who has completed a fair amount of transactions per year relative to your market.
+Choose a real estate agent with a few years of experience who has completed a fair number of transactions per year relative to your market.

 “You really should be looking for an agent who is doing at least a transaction a week,” says Boyland.
 “They should be selling 50-plus houses a year because then you know that person has made a serious commitment to real estate.
 They’re going to have systems in place and are going to have staff.
 They’re going to have marketing.
 They’re going to have a budget.”

 To give your home the attention it deserves, you want an agent who nails marketing.
 While researching agents, pay close attention to how they market their online listings.
 According to the NAR, 100% of home buyers used the internet to search for a home in 2023.

 “I think the most important things for the home itself are photography and staging,” says Karen Kinder, a top-rated real estate agent with over 20 years of experience helping sellers and buyers throughout the greater Toledo, Ohio area.
 Kinder adds that a little staging and professional photography can make a significant difference in leveling up a seller’s home.